SINK tax when commuting to Sweden

 Persons residing in Denmark who commute daily to a job in Sweden, can choose whether to pay SINK or ordinary income tax (average tax rate when you are not resident in a particular Swedish municipality).
 If you choose to pay income tax, you should be aware that as a resident in Denmark, due to conditions to be fulfilled to the Danish rules, you cannot claim deductions for interest rates in Sweden.

 Working as an artist or a sportsperson

-If you work as an artist or a sportsperson in Sweden, you pay a separate A-SINK tax of 15 percent to the Swedish state.
+If you work as a performing artist or a sportsperson in Sweden, you pay a separate A-SINK tax of 15 percent to the Swedish state.
 Please note that due to tax agreement additional tax may be paid in Denmark.

 For other questions about SINK or income tax in Sweden, please contact the Swedish Tax Authority.

 Did you find this information relevant?